-Dr. Danny de Vries is Assistant Professor in the Anthropology of Health with nearly 20 years of experience in applied research, including emergency preparedness for natural disasters (flood mitigation) and infectious diseases (HIV/AIDS, Lyme Disease/Tick borne encephalitis, norovirus).
-Five years of experience as monitoring and evaluation professional for large global health projects, such as USAID’s funded human resources for health strengthening (The Capacity Project), and human rights to health (Bridging the Gaps, Aids Fonds).
-Danny also sits on the board of Sharenet International, a knowledge platform for sexual and reproductive health and rights.
-Currently co-leader on capacity building work package for AIGHD’s Horizon 2020-funded program, called Global Social Sciences Network for Infectious Threats and Antimicrobial Resistance (SONAR-Global).
-Also principal investigator for AIGHD led PrEPArE Consortium (Public Health Emergency Preparedness Assessments for Europe) funded by the European Center for Disease Prevention and Control (ECDC).
+Dr. Daniel (Danny) de Vries is Associate Professor in the Anthropology of Health at the University of Amsterdam and Director of the Master Medical Anthropology and Sociology (MAS).
+He has over 20 years of experience in applied research, including emergency preparedness for natural disasters (flood mitigation) and infectious diseases (HIV/AIDS, Lyme Disease/Tick borne encephalitis, norovirus).
+His research has been on differences in landscape perception, the voluntariness of floodplain mitigation projects, temporal vulnerability and surprise ecologies, community health resources and engagement and the impact of COVID19 on socially vulnerable populations (Coronatijden.nl).
+He has worked as monitoring and evaluation professional for large global health projects, such as the USAID Capacity Project focused on strengthening of human resources for health, as well as projects on human rights to health, such as Bridging the Gaps.
+Currently, Dr. de Vries is co-leader on the capacity building work package on anti-microbial resistance for the European funded Sonar-Global project, a social sciences network for infectious threats and antimicrobial resistance.
+He is also principal investigator or the PrEPArE Consortium (Public Health Emergency Preparedness Assessments for Europe), funded by the European Center for Disease Prevention and Control (ECDC).

 Aphaluck Bhatiasevi is a PhD candidate on Social Anthropology at the University of Edinburgh.
 Her research looks into the visibility and invisibility of Melioidosis, a neglected disease which is internationally classified as a biological weapon.
 Aphaluck is on sabbatical leave from World Health Organization, where she has worked in multiple countries over 15 years.
 Aphaluck has worked in various social and behavioural science disciplines including applied anthropology, risk communication, community engagement, in responding to infectious disease outbreaks including Ebola, Zika, Cholera, MERS Coronavirus, Yellow Fever and crises caused by natural disasters.
 Aphaluck’s work also involves capacity building support to WHO Member States within the International Health Regulations Framework.
 Prior to joining WHO, Aphaluck worked in Vietnam and Indonesia on animal health with the Food and Agriculture Organization and in Thailand as a health journalist.